 After a lengthy hospital or rehabilitation facility stay, family members and their aging loved one may find it difficult to proactively take the “next step” of choosing the proper post-acute service provider for their home care needs.
 If this happens to be the dilemma you face, facility case managers or discharge planners with helpful recommendations may provide welcome direction.
 However, some patients are finding that they are not assisted on making an informed choice on post-acute home care and instead, facility representatives are making the choice for them.

-In this blog post, Nightingale Homecare offers a few highlights on the patient’s right to chose elderly home health care in Scottsdale , Phoenix , Glendale , Paradise Valley and beyond, based on standards of practice for case management.
+In this blog post, Nightingale Homecare offers a few highlights on the patient’s right to chose an elderly caregiver agency in and around Glendale, AZ.
+Home health care in Scottsdale, Phoenix, Glendale, Paradise Valley and beyond is based on standards of practice for case management.

 All patients have the right to freedom of choice of providers for in home nursing care in the Phoenix Metro area and across the country.
 Discharge planners and/or case managers have legal and ethical obligations to honor this right.

 Read more about government regulations in patient choice for home health care here.

 There are a number of sources of this right as follows:

 - All patients have a common law right, based upon court decisions, to control the care provided to them, including who renders it.
 Thus, when patients, regardless of payor source or type of care, voluntarily express preferences for providers, their choices must be honored, as specified in the Medicare guidelines.